Santander, Cantabria – one of my favorite places in Spain

 It’s also a good place to have pinchos.

-They’re not quite as elaborate as Basque Country pintxos, but they’re abundant and cheap.
+They’re not quite as elaborate as Basque Country pintxos, but they’re abundant and a bit cheaper.

 Also nearby is the Cave of Altamira, site of some ancient cave paintings.